Measuring data types: Sweedler Theory

 together with the following. \begin{itemize} \item For each $A\in \C$, a morphism called the \emph{identity} on $A$:

-\item For each $A, B, C\in \C$, a morphism in $\V$ called \emph{composition}:
+\item For each $A, B, C\in \C$, a morphism in $\V$ called \emph{composition}

-\item For each $A, B \in \C$, a bijection
+\item For each $A, B \in \C$, a bijection:

 \end{itemize} such that the standard associativity and unitality diagrams commute, all the above morphisms are (extra)natural in $A,B,C$, and such the identity and composition $\V$-morphisms are compatible with the identity and composition morphisms of $\C$.
+We also call this structure a \emph{$\V$-enriched category}, and when we are considering $\C$ with this extra structure, we will sometimes write $\underline{\C}$.
+The notion was introduced in \cite{benabou1965categories}, see \cite{Kelly} for a standard reference. \end{definition}

-We also call this structure a \emph{$\V$-enriched category}, and when we are considering $\C$ with this extra structure, we will sometimes write $\underline{\C}$. \end{definition}
+\begin{remark} It is more standard to define a $\V$-enriched category $\underline{\C}$ using only the first two bullet points, without introducing a category $\C$, and deducing an underlying category $\C$ using third bullet point.
+See more details in \cite{Kelly}. \end{remark}

 \begin{example} If $\V$ is a closed symmetric monoidal category, its internal hom, often denoted $\inthom_\V(-,-)$ determines $\V$ as enriched over itself. \end{example}

 The category $\coAlg_k$ is symmetric monoidal closed, with monoidal product given by the tensor product $\otimes_k$ in $\Vect_k$.
 Indeed, given $k$-coalgebras $(C, \Delta_C, \varepsilon_C)$ and $(D, \Delta_D, \varepsilon_D)$, then $C\otimes_k D$ is a $k$-coalgebra with comultiplication